Tom Price, Western Australia: Etymology

-Tom Price (the town, the mine and the mountain) were named after Thomas Moore Price (1891-1962), the vice-president of the giant United States steel company Kaiser Steel.
+Tom Price (the town, the mine and the mountain) were named after Thomas Moore Price (1891–1962), the vice-president of the giant United States steel company Kaiser Steel.
 Price was one of the main initiators and supporters of the opening up of the Pilbara region to iron ore mining, a long-time associate of Henry J. Kaiser and active in the exploration and development of the Hamersley Range.

-Thomas Moore Price, born January 14, 1891, in Madison, North Carolina, died in September 1962, two hours after learning of the discovery of the deposits at what later was called Mt.
+Thomas Moore Price, born 14 January 1891, in Madison, North Carolina, died in September 1962, two hours after learning of the discovery of the deposits at what later was called Mt.
 Tom Price.

 Recreational activities

 Tom Price is a very sports-oriented community, partly due to the young population and the lack of other facilities within the town.
 Tom Price has a range of recreational activities including motocross, speedway, BMX, and many sporting facilities including an Olympic-sized pool, well-equipped gym, tennis, squash, netball, volleyball, golf and basketball courts and three ovals used for football, softball and soccer.

 The Fortescue National Football League organises Australian rules football in Tom Price and the nearby town of Paraburdoo.

-The town also boasts an unusually high level of artists.
+The town also boasts an unusually high number of artists.
 Artists in Tom Price often focus on painting and photography, such works often focus on landscapes or linked with Aboriginal heritage.

 Attractions

 Being situated in the Pilbara, Tom Price is in a close proximity to many popular attractions, including Karijini National Park, Millstream, Wittenoom and Mount Nameless/Jarndunmunha.

 Tourist season usually goes from May through to October.
-This is due to the heat of the Australian Summer, and the irregular cyclones from October to April.
+This is due to the heat of the Australian summer, and the irregular cyclones from October to April.